Singapore women's national under-20 football team

-Singapore women's national under-20 football team most recently participated at the 2024 AFC U-20 Women's Asian Cup qualification.
+The Singapore women's national under-20 football team most recently participated at the 2024 AFC U-20 Women's Asian Cup qualification.

 The team will also take part in the 2023 AFF Under-19 Women's Championship in July 2023.

-Singapore women's national under-17 football team most recent participated at the AFC Cup U17 Qualifying and also took part in the JENESYS Japan-ASEAN 50th Memorial Cup for U-17 Women's Football U-17 Women's Football Memorial Cup in 2023.
+The Singapore women's national under-17 football team most recent participated at the AFC Cup U17 Qualifying and also took part in the JENESYS Japan-ASEAN 50th Memorial Cup for U-17 Women's Football U-17 Women's Football Memorial Cup in 2023.

 History

 U20

 In 2023, the U20 national women's team which participated at the 2024 AFC U-20 Women's Asian Cup qualification.
 The Singapore U-20 Women's National Football team suffered a crushing defeat in their first qualifying match for the AFC U-20 Women's Asian Cup 2024, losing 7–0 to India.
 The team suffered a heavy defeat against Vietnam in the AFC U20 Women's Asian Cup qualifiers, losing 11-0 and placing last in Group F.